 The suffix is the bit that will tell you about what procedure, condition, disease or disorder you're dealing with.

-This is probably the most despised of all veterinary (and medical) suffixes, because it's associated with cancer.
+This is probably the most despised of all veterinary (and medical) suffixes because it's associated with cancer.
 What the suffix itself really tells you, though, is that there is a lump or bump.
 Nothing more.

 Not all medical terms that end with -oma mean a death sentence.

-For example, a hematoma (hemo - blood) stands for a localized swelling caused by accumulation of blood due to damage of a blood vessel(s).
+For example, a hematoma (hemo - blood) stands for a localized swelling caused by the accumulation of blood due to damage of a blood vessel(s).
 An ear hematoma is really just a bruise gone wild.
 Seroma is similar, except it's a pocket of fluid/serum, rather than blood.

 Aural hematoma.
 Image Pet Doctor Mom |